erhardtconsulting/tensortrade-ng/README.md

 ---

-**TensorTrade-NG was forked from the [TensorTrade](https://github.com/tensortrade-org/tensortrade)-Project, mainly because the code needed a lot refactoring, was outdated and it looked not really maintained anymore.
+> **ℹ️ TensorTrade-NG was forked from the [TensorTrade](https://github.com/tensortrade-org/tensortrade)-Project, mainly because the code needed a lot refactoring, was outdated and it looked not really maintained anymore.
 Therefor we did a lot of breaking changes, removed old unused stuff and cleaned up.
 We tried to preserve the APIs but if you want to switch from TensorTrade to TensorTrade-NG be aware that it may take a little bit of effort.
 Apart from that we thank all the former developers and community for their awesome work and are happy to welcome them here.**

 **TensorTrade-NG is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.**